mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/lojaintegrada.en.md

 ## Set interest free installments in your Mercado Pago account

-1. Log in to your [Mercado Pago account and](https://www.mercadopago.com.br/business) go to “Settings”.
+1. Log in to your [Mercado Pago account and](https://www.mercadopago.com.br/business) go to “Your business”.
-2. Access the option “Business”, navigate to “Offering interest free installments” and click “Activate”.
+2. Access the option “Settings”, navigate to “Offering interest free installments” and click “Activate”.
 3. Choose “How many do you want to offer?” and confirm the changes with the **“Activate”** button.

     ![Setting account installment - Loja Integrada](/images/lojaintegrada/lojaintegrada-account-installment-1.gif)